Campobello Island: Owens' era

+With the departure of the Snow Owen, only nine of the original British settlers remained on Campobello - and seen of them migrated to the mainland, leaving only Andrew Lloyd (grandfather of William Lloyd Garrison) and Mary Lawless - alongside newly-appointed magistrates of the Campobello Company Benjamin Yoxhall and John Moreau, and a host of New Englander settlers.
+Andrew Lloyd was the only Campobello resident to take up arms in the American Revolution, joining Joseph Gorham's loyalist Royal American Fencibles.
+Meanwhile the squatter Robert Wilson petitioned the magistrates to honour Owen's contract for 1000 tonnes of cut timber and title to his land, a squabble broke out, and in 1795 Wilson was appointed magistrate to replace Yoxhall - despite the resentment that Wilson had stoked concerns of Maritime Canada becoming the 14th colony to rebel against the Crown as he hoisted the American flag on Campobello at the outset of hostilities, noting his expectation the island would be seized by Americans.
+Wilson ultimately secured title to the 2,570 acres he claimed, with his widow later selling it and ultimately landing in the possession of Gillam Butler.

+In 1785, the first recorded murder on Campobello occurred when John Dunbar killed his wife in a drunken rage after she stole his gold and buried it at DUnbar's Hill.
+He hid her body in a pork barrel and was ultimately hanged in St Andrews.

+In 1796, judge David Owen drew a map of the Passamaquoddy Bay, identifying French settlements including one at Wilson's Beach.

-During the War of 1812 the Royal Navy seized coastal lands of Maine as far south as the Penobscot River but returned them following the war, except for offshore islands.
+During the War of 1812 the British Navy seized coastal lands in Maine as far south as the Penobscot River but returned them following the war, except for offshore islands.
 Capt.
-Owen wrote to the Prince Regent, noting that if the Crown insisted on ordering Campobello residents to perform military drills on the mainland as he had cautioned against, the Crown may find Campobello fighting against it, and stating "the Crown alone, without our consent, has no right to tax us.
+Owen wrote to the Prince Regent, noting that if the Crown insisted on ordering Campobello residents to perform military drills on the mainland as he had cautioned against, the Crown may find Campobello fighting against it, and stating "the Crown alone, without our consent, has no right to tax us", following on David Owen's 1796 entreaties to legislature that "the Crown had neither the right to tax the island nor to call up its men for military duty".

 In 1817, the United States relinquished its claim to Campobello, Deer, and Grand Manan islands, in exchange for islands in Cobscook Bay.
 The provincial government of New Brunswick funded the construction of Head Harbour Lighthouse, or East Quoddy Head Light, in 1829; this light station would be a counterpart to West Quoddy Head Light which the United States built in the previous decades.
 As of 1842, Thomas Wyer was one of three commissioners of the lighthouses on Machias Seal Island, Campobello and at Saint Andrews.